 We regularly advise local authorities, academy groups and independent providers on all aspects of school organisation, funding agreements, statutory and regulatory duties and policies.
 We have experience of applications to de-register schools and concerning Ofsted and the EFA.
 We have advised many leading schools and regulators.

 These statutes arise regularly in our education practice, both as direct claims and as issues in other areas, including judicial review.

 We regularly advise local authorities, academy groups and parents and provide clerking and training to panels.

 We are familiar with the practices and procedures of the education sector.
 This reflects work with local authorities, academy groups, central government and colleges and universities over many years.
 Our barristers are familiar with the ethos of these organisations, their policies and good practice.

 The team also acts for parents, pupils, students and other individuals.
 We bring the same understanding of the education sector and its interaction with courts and tribunals to that work.
 We are sensitive to the specific client care needs of individuals facing challenging issues in relation to education.

 We have experience of dealing with the majority of the numerous regulators, quality assurance bodies and ombudsmen with jurisdiction in the education sector.

 Notable cases include:

-- R (ota Mustafa) v Office of Independent Adjudicator, the meaning of the term “academic judgment” and the limits of the jurisdiction of the OIA;
+- R (ota Mustafa) v Office of Independent Adjudicator, the meaning of the term “academic judgment” and the limits of the jurisdiction of the OIA.

-- LS v Oxfordshire, relevance of academy conversion to issuing a statement of SEN;
+- LS v Oxfordshire, relevance of academy conversion to issuing a statement of SEN.

 - The Independent Schools Council v.
 Charity Commission, meaning of the phrase “public benefit” and steps that independent schools need to take to qualify as charities.